Ukraine looks to jointly produce weapons with allies, while US halts some shipments

 Those plans come at what appears to be a key point in the all-out war launched by Moscow nearly 3½ years ago.
 A renewed Russian push to capture more Ukrainian land has put Ukraine's short-handed defenses under severe strain, and Russian missiles and drones are battering Ukrainian cities.
 U.S.-led diplomatic efforts to find a peace settlement, meanwhile, have stalled.

+“Any delay or hesitation in supporting Ukraine’s defense capabilities will only encourage the aggressor to continue war and terror, not seek peace,” Ukraine’s Foreign Ministry said Wednesday.

-As Washington has distanced itself under U.S. President Donald Trump from Ukraine's war efforts, a bigger onus has fallen on European countries to pressure Russia.
+As Washington has distanced itself from Ukraine's war efforts under U.S. President Donald Trump, a bigger onus has fallen on European countries to pressure Russia.

 French President Emmanuel Macron and Russian President Vladimir Putin on Tuesday held their first direct telephone call in almost three years.
 Macron’s office said that during their two-hour conversation, the French leader underlined France’s “unwavering support for Ukraine’s sovereignty and territorial integrity” and called for a ceasefire.

+Denmark, which on Tuesday took over the EU's rotating presidency for six months, is already investing directly in Ukraine’s defense industry, which can produce arms and ammunition more quickly and cheaply than elsewhere in Europe.

+It’s also allowing companies from Ukraine to set up shop in Denmark and manufacture military equipment on safer ground.
+Lund Poulsen said that the first companies could start work as soon as September, and he urged European partners to follow suit.

-Ukraine President Volodymyr Zelenskyy said that officials are preparing with a sense of urgency for upcoming meetings with European Union countries and other partners to talk about cooperation in weapons manufacturing.
+Ukraine President Volodymyr Zelenskyy said that officials are preparing with a sense of urgency for upcoming meetings with EU countries and other partners to talk about cooperation in weapons manufacturing.

 “One of the key topics will be weapons production – our joint investments, joint projects,” Zelenskyy said in his daily address on Tuesday evening.